HASwitchPlate/openHASP-docs/docs/faq.md

 ESPhome-Flasher does not recognize the openHASP *full* binary firmware correctly.
 It expects the firmware to be written to address `0x10000` and will throw a "magic byte error".

-The openHASP *full* binary is meant to be flashed to address `0x0` with ESPtool, Flash Download Tools or Tasmota-PyFlasher.
+The openHASP *full* binary is meant to be flashed to address `0x0` instead.
+Use ESPtool, Flash Download Tools or Tasmota-PyFlasher.

 ### :question: Is there a file browser built-in?